LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 arithmetic and for Unicode support for Prolog systems supporting these features.
-Several of these unit tests are taken from the official ISO Prolog standard (updated up to the ISO/IEC 13211-1:1995 Prolog Core standard and the follow up corrigendas).
+Several of these unit tests are taken from the official ISO Prolog standard (updated up to the ISO/IEC 13211-1:1995 Prolog Core standard and the follow up corrigenda).
 Several tests originate from SICS, ECLiPSe, and SWI-Prolog and are used here with permission.

 This conformance suite also includes unit tests for Prolog features that are